Your cart looks a little empty!Continue Shopping

 Indulge in Delicious Natural Wines

 If you’re looking for low-calorie wines, look for wines that have a lower alcohol content and ones that don’t have added sugar.
-Usual Wines’ red, brut, and rosé offerings have no added sugar or sulfites.
+Usual Wines’ red, brut, and rosé offerings have no added sugar and lower alcohol contents.
 Our low-sugar wines have fewer calories than other alternatives on the market that are made with added sugar.

 Moderation is key if you’re worried about calories in wine.
 Stick to a glass of vino or two — the NIH-recommended serving size is 5 fluid ounces — and choose wines with low alcohol and low sugar content to indulge without the guilt.
 Crafted in small batches using sustainable farming techniques, we only use the healthiest crops to make our natural wines.
 They’re a great choice when you’re looking to indulge in fine wine, without added sugars that pack on the calories.